vamsiramakrishnan/jsonlovesyaml/_posts/2019-04-23-containerize-your-monoliths-painkillers-for-the-enterprise.md

 ![Image result for microservices jokes](http://jonasboner.com/images/posts/bla-bla-microservices-bla-bla/bla_bla_microservices_bla_bla_pdf__page_30_of_31_.png)

-> Just because containerizing monoliths fixes some problems quickly and easily, doesn't mean it is a bad solution.
+> Just because containerizing monoliths fixes some problems quickly and easily, doesn't mean it will fix it all .

+at the same time

+> A quick and simple fix isn’t necessarily a bad move either

 * Functional Decomposition is not a security patch or a scalability hack and is not mandatory.
 * You may need it, you may not.